ctuning/ck-quantum/README.md

 ```
 **NB:** The ansatz plugin is written in Python with QISKit.

-### TODO: Review and send us the results of your experiments
+## Review and send us the results of your experiments
 ```
 $ ck search local:experiment:*                                                      # the list of all of your experimental entries
-$ ck find local:experiment:*                                # where the directories are located
+$ ck time_to_solution local:experiment:my_experiment_10 --delta=0.015 --prob=0.8    # check time-to-solution metric for a particular experiment and parameters
-$ ck list_points local:experiment:my_experiment_1
+$ ck find local:experiment:*                                                        # where the experiment directories are located
-$ ck upload vqe local:experiment:my_experiment_256          # share results of your best experiments with us
+$ ck upload vqe local:experiment:my_experiment_5 local:experiment:my_experiment_13  # share results of your best experiments with us
 ```